Faucetworks is a Delaware-incorporated limited liability company founded in 2018 and headquartered in Emeryville, California.

 Dr. Borsody is a stroke neurologist and serial medical device entrepreneur who has served as medical director for major pharmaceutical stroke programs including AstraZeneca's NXY059, Lundbeck's desmoteplase, and Genentech's Activase (rtPA).

 Ms. Montenegro is an experienced product development manager who has 13 years managing information technology and computer services for major European and Latin American corporations.
-She is completing a Masters degree in electrical engineering at Sonoma State University.
+She has a Masters degree in electrical engineering at Sonoma State University.

 Faucetworks collaborates with NeuroSpring, a 501(c)(3) public charity that supports neuroscience research, to obtain unbiased medical and scientific input on the Faucet AID.